 26-year-old jawan Rajesh Orang martyred in Ladakh was suppose to marry, but destiny had other plans

-"My son served the country and gave his life for it," was all Subhas could say on Wednesday morning as he grieved his son''s death.
+"My son served the country and gave his life for it, "was all Subhas could say on Wednesday morning as he grieved his son's death.

-Rajesh''s mother Mamata was speechless.
+Rajesh's mother Mamata was speechless.
 She was hoping to get him married when he came back on a holiday next.

 Army Jawan from Himachal killed in Indo-China clash at LAC, village grieves his loss